glyfish/glyfish.github.io/_posts/2018-07-29-rejection_sampling.md

 ## Conclusions

-Rejection Sampling provides a general method for generation of samples for a know target distribution by rejecting or accepting samples from a known proposal distribution sampler.
+Rejection Sampling provides a general method for generation of samples for a known target distribution by rejecting or accepting samples from a known proposal distribution sampler.
 It was analytically proven that if proposal samples are accepted with a probability defined by equation {% katex %}(1){% endkatex %} the accepted samples have